We visited 4 epic Singapore cocktail bars.

 The menu introduces all of the mixologists and their specialties.

-Mr. J chose the Stranglethorn, the speciality of Naz Arjuna.
+Mr. J chose the Stranglethorn, the specialty of Naz Arjuna.
 The cocktail started a little something like this:

 I assume everyone that just watched the video is as angry as Mr. J is right now.
 Yes, I made a major faux pas with this video.
 I did not hold the phone in landscape to record the video.
 At least, I didn’t record it with an iPad.